Quick Links

 The maths curriculum is assessed against the following:

 The impact of the maths curriculum is measured through regular book scrutinies, subject specific learning walks, teacher and pupil discussions and data analysis.
-The school leadership team, subject leaders and governors relentlessly drive the maths curriculum forward and monitor it vigorously.
+The school leadership team, Maths leaders and governors regularly review the Maths curriculum to ensure that pupils are supported in becoming confident, independent mathematicians.

 If you would like to find out more about how to support your child in maths at home please view our School Calculation Policy below.